At mile 30 of the 2006 Vermont 50 - my first grueling trail ultra.

 3. Follow a Training Plan

 A training plan is key.
-There are many online to get you excited about logging in the training miles for your first 50-mile ultra.
+There are many online to get you excited about logging training miles for your first 50-mile ultra.
 Use it as a guide.
 I record my time, pace, and distance in paper calendars and save them.
 They remind me of the hard but rewarding work that is required to run ultras.
 A training plan will also teach you the importance of discipline.
+Running watches like Garmin will track your pace, time, distance, and other stats.

 4. Be Disciplined

 You have to put in the training miles.
 Training for any distance requires discipline and focus.
 You can run in the morning, afternoon, or evening.
-I log my miles in the evenings after work on weekdays and my long training miles on weekends from morning to however long it takes me to complete the distance.
+When I first started training, I logged my miles in the evenings after work, on weekdays, and my long training miles on weekends from morning to however long it took me to complete the distance.
 Sometimes you might feel too tired to run.
 Shake it off and lace those running shoes.
 You will be glad you did!
+But don't forget to include rest days in your training.
+Your body needs to recover.

 5. Slow and Steady Finishes the Race

-Begin with 3 minutes of brisk walking, followed by 15 minutes of running at your pace.
-Repeat through out the distance.
+Begin your training run with 3 minutes of brisk walking, followed by 15 minutes of running at your pace.
+Repeat throughout the distance.

 Some of my running shoes that have been put to rest.